Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 Last weekend I was invited to Nutfield Priory Hotel and Spa along with a friend to enjoy a spa break and much needed relaxation in the Surrey countryside.
-We arrived at lunchtime and were impressed with the beautiful gothic facade of the hotel and even more impressed that our room was ready for us – a couple of hours before the official check in time.
+It’s not too far from London Gatwick airport and Redhill.
+We arrived at lunchtime to find plenty of free parking and were impressed with the beautiful gothic facade of the hotel and even more impressed that our room was ready for us – a couple of hours before the official check in time.

 What were our first impressions like at Nutfield Priory Hotel Health Club and Spa?

 We were given such a warm welcome, pointed in the direction of our room, the spa and restaurant.
 We headed to our room to drop our things before making our way to the spa.
 We were in a suite called Keats, with each of the suites named after a iconic name in English literature.
 Our Keats suite was dedicated to the writer – with artwork both outside the door and inside the room depicting his work.